-The woman whom death forgot
+The Woman Whom Death Forgot

 “This was when I took her to the local clinic before I was referred to Parirenyatwa (Group of Hospitals) where doctors took turns to conduct several tests.
-Doctors and nurses shook heads in disbelief although no one told me anything about (the results of) any of the tests that were being carried out,” she said.
+Doctors and nurses shook heads in disbelief although no one told me anything about (the results of) any of the tests that were being carried out.

 One nurse then told her that they were going to test her blood to see if she did not have the disease.